Financial Advisor/ Bookkeeper in Baltimore, MD

 A review doesn't require us to study and evaluate your company's internal controls or verify data with third parties or physically inspect assets.
 Rather, a review report expresses limited assurance in the form of the statement: "We are not aware of any material modifications" for the financial statements to be in conformity with the Generally Accepted Accounting Principles (GAAP).
 Reviewed financial statements must include all required footnotes and other disclosures.

 Why might a business request a review engagement?
-It can be a good middle ground, providing the advantages of a CPA's technical expertise without the work and expense of an audit.
+It can be a good middle ground, providing the advantages of an accountant's technical expertise without the work and expense of an audit.

 Compilation - Lowest Level of Assurance